Juniper/py-junos-eznc/README.md

     </cli>
 </rpc-reply>
 ````
-The equivalent invocation with this module would look like this:
+The equivalent python would look like this:
 ````python
 rsp = jdev.rpc.get_interface_information(media=True, interface_name='ge-0/0/0')
 ````
+Here the `media` parameter does not take a value, so you simple assign it to `True`.

 # SUPPORTED PRODUCTS